mohae/magicnum/README.md

     format, err := magicnum.GetFormat(r)

-If `magicnum` isn't able to determine the format the `format` will be: `Unsupported` and an `NotSupportedErr` will be breturned.
+If `magicnum` isn't able to determine the format the `format` will be: `Unsupported` and an `NotSupportedErr` will be returned.
 Otherwise a `magicnum.Format` will be returned.

 To check to see if it is of a specific format: